 - File size cannot exceed 50 KB

 - Upload your photo.
-Log in to the Harvard ID Card Photo Submission Application using your HarvardKey and upload your photo.
-Do not e-mail or send physical photos.
+Log in to the Harvard ID Card Web Application using your HarvardKey and upload your photo.
+Do not email or send physical photos.

-Lost cards should be reported immediately to the Summer School Registrar’s Office.
-You may also deactivate your card before coming to the Registrar's Office by using the “Lost Card” feature in the ID Card Web Application.
-A $25 fee is charged for each replacement card.
+Lost cards can be replaced by visiting the Campus Service Center.
+You may also deactivate your card before visiting the Campus Service Center by using the “Lost Card” feature in the Harvard ID Card Web Application.
+A $25 fee payable by cash or check is charged for each replacement card.

-Stolen cards must be reported first to the Harvard University Police Department (617-495-1212), then to the Registrar’s Office.
+Stolen cards must be reported first to the Harvard University Police Department (617-495-1212), then to the Campus Service Center.
 The replacement fee will be waived for stolen cards if you provide a copy of the police report.